RafaySystems/roadmap/README.md

 The roadmap is presented in four columns

 ## Shipped
 Enhancements that shipped recently (since Jan 2023 onwards).

-!!!
-Important
-    Additional details for these are available in the [Release Notes](https://docs.rafay.co/releasenotes/overview/) section of our documentation.
+Additional details for recent releases are available in the [Release Notes](https://docs.rafay.co/releasenotes/overview/) section of our product documentation.

 ## Coming Soon
-Enhancements that are development complete and are being tested by QA.
+A list of enhancements that are development complete and are being validated by our QA team.
 These are expected to ship in the next 30-60 days.

 ## In Development
 These are capabilities that are in active development by our engineering team.
+Depending on size/scope of the feature, these features will roll out in 60-90 days.

 ## Researching
 These are capabilities we are actively investigating and researching.